If anyone can understand the emotional rollercoaster one goes through when applying for the Exceptional Talent Visa endorsement, it’s me.

 This is a chance to show the Assessors how you add value to your tech community, how you not only get paid to work but how you use your time, knowledge and expertise to pay it forward, to bring the UK tech sector or your own tech sector to new heights, to push its boundaries, advance it and make it a globally competitive sector all because of you.

 Competition for the Exceptional Talent visa endorsement is fierce.
-Tech Nation can only endorse 200 applications per year for Exceptional Talent or Exceptional Promise.
-They can also endorse up to 1000 applications that is also available for other Designated Competent Bodies who may go over their quota for endorsements.
+Tech Nation can now endorse an unlimited number of applications per year for Exceptional Talent or Exceptional Promise.

 In 2016, I struggled to find information and other successful applicants who received the Exceptional Talent Endorsement.
 Over the past three years, Tech Nation have worked very hard and have: